-Individual vocal or instrumental instruction in classical, traditional or popular idioms.
-Includes: Experiential Learning Activity Prerequisite(s): audition and enrolment in the B.Mus. program.
+Individual vocal or instrumental instruction in classical, traditional or popular idioms, in addition to individual performances and group class instruction.
+Includes: Experiential Learning Activity Prerequisite(s): audition and enrolment in the B.Mus. program; first-year standing or permission of the